 Abroad, Corbyn sided with every anti-Western actor and regime, whether it was Hamas and Hezbollah in the Middle East, Evo Morales in Bolivia, Hugo Chávez and Nicolás Maduro in Venezuela, or Iran and Russia.

-Sanders also denounced the military coup in Bolivia without mentioning Morales’ attempt to serve an illegal fourth term as president, despite losing a referendum on constitutional reform and rigging his last election.
+Sanders also denounced the military coup in Bolivia without mentioning Morales’ attempt to rig the election and serve an illegal fourth term as president.

 But Sanders, who is Jewish, takes a more balanced view to the Israeli-Palestinian conflict.
 He calls Maduro a “tyrant” and is clear-eyed about Vladimir Putin.